The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

 You are on a sweet beam reach once you bear away from a close reach and get to 90 degrees.
 This is a fast point of sail for most sailboats.
 The wind is coming from the side, and your true and apparent wind will be at a delta and show about the same speed.

-Sheet your sails out about halfway, and the boat can sail fast and comfortably with excellent stability.
+Sheet your sails out about halfway, and the boat will sail fast and comfortably with excellent stability.

 Continuing to bear off from 90 degrees puts you on a broad reach down to about 135 degrees off the wind.
 You can now ease the sheets as you turn and will feel the wind speed decrease.
 This is because you are sailing away from it, and your apparent wind speed is now less than your actual wind speed.

-A broad reach is a comfortable point of sail, and if conditions allow for it, the perfect time to get out your light-wind sail!
+A broad reach is a comfortable point of sail; if conditions allow for it, it is the perfect time to get out your light-wind sail!

 It is wise to rig up a boom preventer when sailing in any direction away from the wind.
 A boom preventer is a line run from a strong point ahead of the mast to the end of the boom.
-Its job is to prevent the boom from swinging over in case of a sudden wind change which can be fatal.
+Its job is to prevent the boom from swinging over in case of a sudden, fatal wind change.

 The last point of sail is called running.
 Running is when you are sailing between 135 and 180 degrees downwind.
 At this point, you need to trim your sails by easing your sails out as much as possible.
 Be careful not to let the mainsail chafe against the spreaders and shrouds.
 Rig up your preventer now if you haven’t already!